 - What are per se laws regarding marijuana?

-- What are impairment laws regarding marijuana and how do they differ from BAC testing?
+- What are marijuana impairment laws and how are they different from BAC testing?

-- Marijuana laws per state: Which are per se and which are impairment?
+- Marijuana laws per state: Which states are per se and which are impairment states?

-- How a DUI can affect your auto insurance rates?
+- How will a DUI affect auto insurance rates?

 How does marijuana affect drivers?

 Marijuana and driving do not mix.
 According to the National Institute on Drug Abuse, driving under the influence of this substance impairs your: